daphnitely/daphliu.github.io/src/pages/index.md

 Bachelor of Science in Computer Science

-### Skills
+## Skills

 TypeScript, React, HTML/CSS, NextJS, Python, Kotlin, Java, JavaScript, JSON, SQL, Unix, Git

 ## Random fun facts

-- I'm a improv performer and sketch writer.
-- I've been roasted on stage at a tech toast show.
+- I've been roasted at a tech toast show.
-- I've won a genetic engineering competition in high school.
 - I've won a grape stomping competition.
+- My legal middle name is Danger.
+- One of my favorite bands is a pirate metal band.
-- I grew up in Taiwan.
+- I was born and raised in Taiwan.